Menu

 Don't Miss

-Santa Catalina Monastry
+Santa Catalina Monastary

 Arequipa enjoys a semi-arid, temperate climate with around 300 days of sunshine annually.
 The best time to visit is during the dry season, from April to October, when you can expect clear skies and pleasant temperatures, perfect for exploring the city's historic centre and nearby natural attractions.